Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Introduction

-\T{\I{Ratchet driven polarization}} -- To elucidate the hyperpolarization mechanism, consider that the MW sweeps have an instantaneous frequency, $\xo_{\R{MW}}(t){=}\mB\xo_r t+{f_0}-\mB/2$ (\zfr{fig1}B), where $\mB$ is the sweep bandwidth around $f_0$, the electronic spectral center, and $\xo_r$ is the sweep rate. $\xo_r$ plays a key role in determining the ultimate rate of hyperpolarization buildup in the nuclei (\zfr{fig1}E).
-Every sweep event transfers a finite amount of polarization, and the total number of sweeps, $T\xo_r$, is curtailed by the nuclear $T_{1n}$.
-Ideal ratchet operation involves maximizing $\xo_r$ while maintaining high polarization transfer efficiency \I{per} sweep.
-Optimal operation occurs when the sweep rate $\xo_r{=}\xo_{\R{opt}}$, and can be derived by elucidating how the polarization buildup rate $\dot P(\xo_r)$ depends on the interplay of rates in \zfr{fig1}A.
+\I{Ratchet driven polarization} -- To elucidate the hyperpolarization mechanism, consider that the MW sweeps have an instantaneous frequency, $f_{\R{MW}}(t){=}\mB f_r t+{f_0}-\mB/2$ (\zfr{fig1}(b)), where $\mB$ is the sweep bandwidth around $f_0$, the electronic spectral center, and $f_r$ is the sweep rate. $f_r$ plays a key role in setting the ultimate rate of bulk hyperpolarization buildup.
+Every sweep event transfers a finite amount of polarization, and the total number of sweeps, $T f_r$, is curtailed by the nuclear $T_{1n}$.
+Ideal ratchet operation involves maximizing $f_r$ while maintaining high polarization transfer efficiency \I{per} sweep.
+Optimal operation occurs when the sweep rate $f_r{=}f_{\R{opt}}$, and can be derived by measuring how the polarization buildup rate $\dot P(f_r)$ depends on the interplay of rates in \zfr{fig1}(a) (see \zar{ratchet}).